International Programmes 2025/2026

 Academic admission requirements

-To apply to the programme, you need to have a first university degree (usually a BA) representing 180 ECTS (European Credit Transfer and Accumulation System credit points) and containing at least 60 ECTS in courses relevant to an archaeological discipline.
+To apply to the programme, you need to have a first university degree (usually a BA) in a discipline relevant to archaeology representing 180 ECTS (European Credit Transfer and Accumulation System credit points) and containing at least 60 ECTS in courses in archaeology.

 Language requirements